Building management: Contracted maintenance companies

-The contracted maintenance companies that have been appointed to maintain the plants and systems of the building (fire alarms, electrical and mechanical systems, CCTV, intercom systems, car park, landscaping, etc.)These contracted companies must comply with all the relevant health and safety legislation and code of practices applicable to their sector and must as well offer a good service at competitive prices since the building services manager or the property manager will need to justify these costs to the leaseholders and freeholder.
+The contracted maintenance companies that have been appointed to maintain different parts of the building (fire alarms, electrical and mechanical systems, CCTV, intercom systems, car park, landscaping, etc.) must comply with relevant health and safety, and with common practices for their industry.
+The building or property manager must justify the costs of these systems to the leaseholders and freeholder.
+Therefore, the contracted companies must keep their prices as low as is reasonable.

 External regulatory bodies

 External regulatory bodies include local councils, Health Education Officers, and Fire Safety Officers.
-It is because of this delicate balance of powers that the job of the building manager could be described as a "balancing" act since it will be down to him or her to ensure that all parties are satisfied.
+It is the job of the building manager to ensure that all parties in the regulatory bodies are satisfied, which causes further complexity.

 The building manager with the assistance and guidance of the managing company he or she works for will implement renovation, maintenance, and repair projects as required.
 The challenge can be in many cases to balance these requirements with important priorities such as those dictated by the Fire, Health, and Safety legislation as well as following the industry's codes of good practice and compliance.
 Both residential and commercial developments vary greatly in type depending on the standard, asset value and the service level agreement provided will depend on these factors.

 Commercial building management

-This subdivision of building management is quite similar to the previous one, the main difference being that the building will normally be made up of commercial units and or offices.
-The tenants will, in this case, be companies and the building manager will probably have some involvement in the sales aspect and will be responsible for ensuring that the office space is let at all times.
+Commercial building management involves the operation and oversight of non-residential properties, which include office spaces, retail units and industrial facilities.
+Tenants in commercial properties are typically corporate entities or businesses rather than individual occupants.

-Notable firms in the U.K.
+A commercial property manager oversees both the operational and financial performance of a facility.
+Primary responsibilities include administering lease agreements, collecting rent, and marketing vacant spaces to attract occupancy.
+Property managers are also responsible for organising maintenance and repairs and ensuring that the facility adheres to health, safety and statutory regulations.

-Notable building management firms include; Mitie, Jones Lang LaSalle and Bellrock group.
+Notable property management firms in the United Kingdom include Connels, CBRE UK, Places for People, Savills, RMG, First Port, Rendall & Rittner, Encore and Trinity Estates.